-- Promoting educational achievement of children who are looked after; - Ensuring that records and plans in respect of children who are looked after are generates, maintained, updated and effective in line with national requirements and local protocols e.g. PEPs; - Providing appropriate information to the DSL; - Managing sensitive/confidential information in line with the child's best interests, wishes and feelings.
+- Promoting the educational achievement of children who are looked after and previously looked-after in line with statutory guidance. - Ensuring that records and plans in respect of children who are looked after are generated, maintained, updated and effective in line with national requirements and local protocols e.g. Personal Education Plans (PEPs); - Providing appropriate information to the DSL; - Managing sensitive/confidential information in line with the child's best interests, wishes and feelings.